multiscale/muscle3/docs/source/tutorial.rst

   # O_F

 Having initialised the model, it is now time for the state update loop.
-This code should look familiar: we loop until we reach our maximum time, and on each iteration update the state according to the model equation.
+This code should look familiar: we loop until we reach our maximum time (now relative to when we started), and on each iteration update the state according to the model equation.
 This update is called operator S in the Submodel Execution Loop, and in this model, it is determined entirely by the current state.
 Since no information from outside is needed, we do not receive any messages, and in our :class:`libmuscle.Instance` declaration above, we did not declare any ports associated with ``Operator.S``.

 The Submodel Execution Loop specifies another operator within the state update loop, which is called O_I and comes before S. This operator provides for